Applications for in-year transfers

 Children with exceptional medical / social needs.

 Applicants wishing to be considered under this criterion should submit documentary evidence with the preference form by the closing date.
 Senior Council Officers will review the evidence and if necessary take advice from educational professionals, the Local Authority’s medical officer, social workers etc. A decision will be made as to whether your application falls under this criterion based on the evidence supplied.
-If your circumstances change after the closing date or you require further advice or assistance please contact Liverpool Direct Contact Centre on 0151 233 3006.
+If your circumstances change after the closing date or you require further advice or assistance please contact Liverpool Local Authority on 0151 233 3006.

 Children who will have a sibling at the school when they are due to start the school.
 (See Definitions)